-In addition to their regular programmes, Dropzone received TIEF to deliver a detached physical activity project across the most deprived localities in the borough.
+In addition to their regular programmes, Dropzone received TIF to deliver a detached physical activity project across the most deprived localities in the borough.

 NEED: The reduction in doorstep services for young people has seen a rise in anti-social behaviour in and around the town centre.